GoogleCloudPlatform/functions-framework-php/README.md

 | `FUNCTION_SOURCE` | The name of the file containing the source code for your function to load.
 Default: **`index.php`** (if it exists)
 | `FUNCTION_SIGNATURE_TYPE` | The signature used when writing your function.
 Controls unmarshalling rules and determines which arguments are used to invoke your function.
 Can be either `http` or `event`.
 Default: **`http`**

-# Enable CloudEvents
+# Enable Background Events

-The Functions Framework can unmarshall incoming [CloudEvents](http://cloudevents.io) payloads to `data` and `context` objects.
+The Functions Framework can unmarshall incoming event payloads to `data` and `context` objects.
 These will be passed as arguments to your function when it receives a request.
-Note that your function must use the event-style function signature:
+Note that your function must use the event-style function
+signature:

 ```php
 function helloEvents($data, $context)